 It is finally spring, and we are ready for it over here.
-And with it comes the time of year for my very favorite, absolute best take on a Hummingbird cake.
+And with it comes the time of year for one of my very favorites, the most ultimate Hummingbird cake with coconut topped with a cream cheese frosting.
 It is one of my all-time favorite cakes and sure to be one of your favorites too.

-A small addition that, I think, elevates this cake is coconut.
+The small addition that, I think, elevates this cake is coconut.
 Also coconut is a total compliment to the pineapple and the banana.
-Maybe I should call this a tropical cake instead, but to me it is almost hummingbird cake.
 In fact so much so, that when I managed a bake shop this was our for our Hummingbird cake.

 - Toast the pecans.
 I promise you that you will not regret it.
 Extra tip...you should always be toasting your nuts when baking with them, it makes a bigger difference than you think.

 - Add some cinnamon.
 Hummingbird cake is really like a great banana bread turned into a cake, and it needs some spice.
 Cinnamon is warm and just mellow enough to be the perfect compliment.